Li Shuangshuang

 The story of Li Shuangshuang first appeared in The People's Literature in 1960.
 After becoming a huge success amongst China’s citizens it was made into a movie.
 The story was next adapted into a comic strip so it could be easily enjoyed by all.
 This form of replicating the same story into multiple mediums was common during the early Mao Period.
 Films like Li Shuangshuang were produced with the goal of “assist[ing] with current political, social, and economic campaigns.
 For education as much as entertainment, these films presented model characters in model situations”.
-Thus the film contributed to a series of shameless propaganda promoting an idealized version of what life could be like in a commune.
+Thus the film contributed to a series of propaganda promoting an idealized version of what life could be like in a commune.

-The film garnered huge success winning the second Hundred Flowers Award for best feature film in 1963 from a countrywide spectator vote.
-Lead Actress Zhang Ruifang was also awarded the Hundred Flowers Award for Best Actress for her performance.
+The film garnered huge success, winning the second Hundred Flowers Award for best feature film in 1963 from a countrywide spectator vote.
+Lead actress Zhang Ruifang was also awarded the Hundred Flowers Award for Best Actress for her performance.